ghimiresunil/Awesome-ML-Toolbox/README.md

 ## 11. 3D Avatar
 - [Omniverse Audio2Face](https://www.nvidia.com/en-us/omniverse/apps/audio2face/): Instantly create expressive facial animation from just an audio source using generative AI.
+- [MetaHuman](https://www.unrealengine.com/en-US/metahuman): Complete framework that gives any creator the power to use highly realistic human characters in any way imaginable.
 ## 12. Python Libraries
 - [apscheduler](https://pypi.org/project/APScheduler/): Advanced Python Scheduler (APScheduler) is a Python library that lets you schedule your Python code to be executed later, either just once or periodically
 - [arize-phoenix](https://github.com/Arize-ai/phoenix): ML Observability in a Notebook - Uncover Insights, Surface Problems, Monitor, and Fine Tune your Generative LLM, CV and Tabular Models